mnajarro/Foreign-Assistance-Dashboard-Data-Processing/README.md

 1. Download [Full Foreign Assistance Dashboard dataset][2] and [USAID Transaction dataset][3] as excel
 2. Import into Stata and extract Spent and Obligated data only for USAID
 3. Remove any duplicates in the data
-4. Calculate aggregates over time, and by category over time.
+4. Calculate aggregates over time, and by category over time
-5. Calculate totals and shares by country (operating unit), category and by fiscal year.
+5. Calculate totals and shares by country (operating unit), category and by fiscal year
-5. Generate percent change for each Category
+5. Generate percent change for each category
-6. Calculate at the Global scale the Spent and Obligated by sector and by year
+6. Calculate at the clobal scale the Spent and Obligated by sector and by year
-7. Spent and Obligated are merged and stacked
+7. Merge Spent and Obligated dataare sets and if necessary reshape them to form a panel
 8. Remove any USAID offices that are not countries
-9. Rename countries to meet DOS country naming standards.
+9. Rename countries to meet DOS country naming standards
 10. Added flag image URLs for countries on Dollars to results site

 **GIS Processing**